felipsandoval/felipsandoval/README.md

-👋 hey, i’m Felipe Sandoval — a multimedia systems engineer with big love for tech. automation? yes. artificial intelligence? double yes. weird side projects that may or may not involve multiple icons? absolutely.

-🌱 currently diving deeper into automation systems, ai workflows, and design that actually makes sense. did i said i love ux and ui?
+👋 hey, i’m Felipe Sandoval — a systems engineer with big love for tech. automation? yes. artificial intelligence? double yes.
+Currently diving deeper into automation systems, ai workflows, and design that actually makes sense.

 📡 believer in good chats, great meals, and the quiet beauty of watching rockets take off.

 ⚠️ this was not generated from a prompt... unless you ask the right one.

-🌐 say hi, poke around at [my website](https://www.felipsandoval.com) or connect via [linkedin](https://www.linkedin.com/in/felipesandovalsibada).
+say hi, poke around at [my website](https://www.felipsandoval.com) or connect via [linkedin](https://www.linkedin.com/in/felipesandovalsibada).